As an entrepreneur, you are statutorily obliged to take employment pension insurance under YEL if the following conditions are met:

 - Your earned income from the entrepreneurial activities is at least

 Even in these cases when you are engaged in part-time or light entrepreneurship and you meet the above conditions, you need to take YEL insurance.
+To avoid being liable to pay an increase for neglect, the entrepreneur must take out an YEL insurance within six months from the date when the extent of the entrepreneurial activities has become such that the obligation to insure is met.
 Please note that YEL insurance cannot be replaced by a voluntary pension insurance policy.

 The YEL income is equal to your work input.
 The monetary value of your work input as an entrepreneur is comparable to the salary that would be paid to an employee with the same professional competence as you have.
 Your social security is based on your confirmed YEL income.